ayumi-cloud/oc-security-module/docs/http_headers.md

 ### X-Requested-With

 Mainly used to identify Ajax requests.
-Most JavaScript frameworks send this header with value of XMLHttpRequest
+Most JavaScript frameworks send this header with value of XMLHttpRequest.
+Another use for this header is sending the Android's WebView id.

 #### Example